chivalry/filemaker-custom-functions/README.md

 There's one more file included for historical reference only, `Archive.fmp12`, which contains the custom functions I had in their original format before I began editing them to conform to standards and eliminating them if they weren't actually used or likely to be used.
+It also contains functions that were created for specific applications, unlikely to be generally useful as they are, but worthy of retention for some other reason, perhaps as a reference to the algorithm used.
 If a function is collected but not used in main because it's not yet a standard function, it may be stored here.

 ## Standards